 Rottnest Island is in the Indian Ocean off mainland Australia.
 Approximately 30km as the crow flies from Perth, Western Australia.
-It’s closest point to the mainland is 18km this is to the south of Perth at Fremantle.
+It’s the closest point to the mainland is 18km which is to the south of Perth at Fremantle.
 Rottnest Island covers approximately 20 square km, roughly 11km long and 5km wide

 How to get to Rottnest Island

 You can get to Rottnest by air, private boat or by far the most popular way fast ferry.
 Fast ferries leave from three locations around Perth.

 - In the CBD from Barracks Street jetty – a journey of 90min

 - North at Hillary’s Boat Harbour – a journey of 45min

 - South at Victoria Quay Fremantle – a journey of 25min